voodoochild/blacklionchest/_harp/public/about.md

 This [Guild Wars 2](https://www.guildwars2.com/en/) blog aims to provide interesting articles and useful tools for other players.
-Everything posted is written by me, **Kriss**, a London–based web developer and GW2 player on the **Aurora Glade** server with the wonderful [Dragon Season](http://dragonseason.com/).
+Everything posted is written by me, **Sayana**, a London–based web developer and GW2 player on the **Aurora Glade** server with the wonderful [Dragon Season](http://dragonseason.com/).